natcap/invest.users-guide/source/routedem.rst

 8. **Calculate slope**: If checked RouteDEM will also calculate the slope of the input DEM.

-  8a. **Slope Filename**: The name of the ouput slope raster to be placed in the workspace.
+  8a.
+If selected also define **Slope Filename** as the name of the output slope raster to be placed in the workspace.

 References